William Tecumseh Sherman: Slavery and emancipation

 Tens of thousands of escaped slaves nonetheless joined Sherman's marches through Georgia and the Carolinas as refugees.
 Their fate soon became a pressing military and political issue.
 Some abolitionists accused Sherman of doing too little to alleviate the precarious living conditions of these refugees, motivating Secretary of War Stanton to travel to Georgia in January 1865 to investigate the situation.
 On January 12, Sherman and Stanton met in Savannah with twenty local black leaders, most of them Baptist or Methodist ministers, invited by Sherman.
 According to historian Eric Foner, "the 'Colloquy' between Sherman, Stanton, and the black leaders offered a rare lens through which the experience of slavery and the aspirations that would help to shape Reconstruction came into sharp focus."

 After Sherman's departure the spokesman for the black leaders, Baptist minister Garrison Frazier, declared in response to Stanton's inquiry about the feelings of the black community:

 Four days later, Sherman issued his Special Field Orders, No. 15.
 The orders provided for the settlement of 40,000 freed slaves and black refugees on land expropriated from white landowners in South Carolina, Georgia, and Florida.
 Sherman appointed Brig.
 Gen. Rufus Saxton, an abolitionist from Massachusetts who had previously directed the recruitment of black soldiers, to implement that plan.
 Those orders, which became the basis of the claim that the Union government had promised freed slaves "forty acres and a mule", were revoked later that year by President Johnson.

-Towards the end of the Civil War, some elements within the Republican Party regarded Sherman as being strongly prejudiced against black people.
+Toward the end of the Civil War, some elements within the Republican Party regarded Sherman as being strongly prejudiced against black people.
 Sherman's views on race evolved significantly over time.
 He dealt in a friendly and unaffected way with the black people that he met during his career.
 In 1888, near the end of his life, Sherman published an essay in the North American Review defending the full civil rights of black citizens in the former Confederacy.
 In that essay, Sherman called upon the South to "let the negro vote, and count his vote honestly", adding that "otherwise, so sure as there is a God in Heaven, you will have another war, more cruel than the last, when the torch and dagger will take the place of the muskets of well-ordered battalions".